OrbitAll: A Unified Quantum Mechanical Representation Deep Learning Framework for All Molecular Systems: Results

 \subsection{Molecular Systems Under Various Environmental Effects}

-Predicting how molecular properties affected by different environments is important for simulations of real-world systems.
-Models typically use input variables that represent the environment, such as the dielectric constant for implicit solvents or the electric field vector, to account for the environmental effects \cite{gastegger2021fieldschnet, ward2021solvent_mpnn, falletta2025electricresponse}.

-Indeed, \ourmodel{} naturally incorporates environmental effects into representations, since the orbital features obtained by the SCF procedure are directly perturbed by the environment.
-Environmental effects, such as uniform external electric fields and implicit solvation, can be applied within the semi-empirical QM simulation (e.g., GFN$n$-xTB).
-For example, we can use the conductor-like polarizable continuum model (CPCM) for implicit solvent, where the converged electronic structure is altered by different polarities of solvents \cite{barone1998cpcm1, takano2005cpcm2, alibakhshi2022orbitalfeature_perturbed}.
+Predicting the response of molecular systems to external perturbations from the environment is necessary for calculating important molecular properties.
+Without explicit embedding layers (e.g., Ref. \cite{gastegger2021fieldschnet, zhang2026consolv}), \ourmodel{} naturally incorporates environmental effects into a common representation space, since the orbital features obtained by the SCF procedure are directly perturbed by the environment.
+Environmental effects, such as external electric fields and solvation via implicit treatment, can be applied within the semi-empirical QM simulation (e.g., GFN$n$-xTB, g-xTB).

 \paragraph{Molecular Systems in Solvents}